kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

    the months ahead.
 One of the things my advisor told me was that Silicon Valley has always had a problem finding good talent, so that they know if they've found you and identified you as talent, they have to do all that is in their power to keep you there, because it benefits them.
+ - And honestly, I've never had a problem finding a job.
+My range is anywhere from 10 to 22 days, typically.
  - Another student told me that doing a PhD will give me (as a minority) an opportunity to be a positive role-model, too.
    And either decision will not hurt me, so it's really a personal decision.
 But in his case, he was working and was bored and was told that he'd get more challenging responsibility, and they just kept bringing in people with graduate degrees,